 The following chart displays the full list of Lottoland scratchcards and the price for 1 card, and the top prize on offer.
 Also, note that many of the games offer discounts of up to 10% for purchasing 10+ scratchcards at a time.

 |Scratchcard||Cost for 1 Game||Top Prize|

 |Ten Lucky Years||€2||€5,000 / month for 10 years|

 |Raid the Piggy Bank||€0.25||€2,500|

 Instant Win Games

-The instant win games at Lottoland are sort of like scratchcards except much more involved with special features and elements of skill.
-They have games which resemble Bejeweled as you try to break the bricks, other games based on trivia and some others such as Snakes and Ladders that resemble traditional board games.
+The instant win games at Lottoland are like scratchcards except much more involved with special features and elements of skill.
+They have games that resemble Bejeweled as you try to break the bricks, other games based on trivia, and others such as Snakes and Ladders that resemble traditional board games.